 IPYNB to Python: turn a Jupyter notebook into a plain .py script in your browser

-The export follows a familiar pattern: code cells become real Python, markdown cells turn into `#` comment lines so you still see the narrative, and you can optionally paste cell outputs under `# Output:` comments when that helps debugging or grading.
-Cell boundaries use `# %%` markers so editors like VS Code still understand sections—handy if you later round-trip with a py to ipynb converter online free workflow on our Python → Notebook tool.
+The export follows a familiar pattern: code cells become real Python, markdown cells turn into # comment lines so you still see the narrative, and you can optionally paste cell outputs under # Output: comments when that helps debugging or grading.
+Cell boundaries use # %% markers so editors like VS Code still understand sections, handy if you later round-trip with a py to ipynb converter online free workflow on our Python to Notebook tool.

-If you were searching for convert ipynb into pdf, convert ipynb to txt, or download ipynb examples: PDF lives on our IPYNB → PDF page; plain text is often just saving the `.py` or copying raw JSON from our JSON tool; and you never need an account here—just the browser tab.
+If you were searching for convert ipynb into pdf, convert ipynb to txt, or download ipynb examples: PDF lives on our IPYNB to PDF page; plain text is often just saving the .py or copying raw JSON from our JSON tool; and you never need an account here, just the browser tab.